 b) is experiencing, or at risk of, neglect or physical, mental, or emotional harm, and

 c) as a result of those needs is unable to protect himself or herself against the neglect or harm or the risk of it.

 Fred.
 Olsen Travel Ltd is a data controller.
-We collect and process data for a number of purposes outlined in this Notice.
-If you ever need to contact us you can by using the details below:
+We collect and process data for several purposes outlined in this Notice.
+If you ever need to contact us, you can by using the details below: